Can I Claim For Tripping Over A Wire? – How To Claim – How Much Compensation

 Keep a record of all out-of-pocket expenses you incur – this could include prescription costs, medical appointments (such as private physio), receipts for purchase of aids (such as a walking stick) or larger costs such as care.
 Anything you spend as a result of the accident may form part of your claim for compensation, so keep all receipts possible and/or note down the cost at the time.

 As the workman was a casual worker, it was vital that his injury at work claim was underway as soon as possible as he was unable to earn money during his recovery period.
-Prompt action from his personal injury lawyers meant that his employer admitted liability for breach of their statutory duty to ensure a safe workplace and he obtained a settlement of over £16,000.
-This included compensation for his injuries and loss of earnings, and some private healthcare at his employer’s expense.
+Prompt action from his personal injury lawyers meant that his employer admitted liability for breach of their statutory duty to ensure a safe workplace and he obtained compensation.

 Compensation for tripping over a wire is a subset of compensation for a fall.
 How much compensation for a fall is awarded will depend on the severity of the accident.
 Slip and fall compensation amounts include compensation for the injury itself, known as general damages, and out-of-pocket expenses, known as special damages, which may also include a sum for future losses.